 Another great place to check out is the southern most tip of Manhattan.
 There you’ll find Battery Park – a 25 acre green space with great views of the Statue of Liberty.
 This is also where you can catch the ferry to go see lady liberty up close.
 But for that, my friends, you’ll have to pay…

-If you’d like to make lower Manhattan your base of operations during your trip to New York, consider this Studio Vacation Rental in Soho (NY-12760).
-It’s located in Soho, so you’ll be near plenty of galleries, boutiques, restaurants, bars and coffee shops.
+If you’d like to make lower Manhattan your base of operations during your trip to New York, consider this Bed and Breakfast in Soho (NY-9572).
+It’s located in SoHo, a neighborhood with lots of nice apartments and plenty of galleries, boutiques, restaurants, bars and coffee shops.

-If you need more room, this 2 Bedroom Vacation Rental in Tribeca (NY-12877) sleeps 6 and will keep you in the heart of the action.
+If you need more room, this 2-bedroom Accommodation in Tribeca (NY-12877) will keep you in the heart of the action.

 The Tram at Roosevelt Island: (59th St and 2nd Ave)